DAOD 5040-3, Unaccounted-for Military Fatalities from Past Operations

 • Coordinates the DND and the CAF activities in recovering, storing, identifying and interring the human remains.

-Note – If the integrity of the resting site is in danger of disturbance through construction, diving or other activity, the human remains should be recovered before confirmation of their identity.
+Note – If the integrity of the resting site is in danger of disturbance through construction, diving or other activity, the human remains should be recovered promptly.

-• Coordinates participation of the family of a military fatality in genetic testing and their notification once the human remains are identified.
+• Coordinates participation of the family of a military fatality in genetic testing.

 • Provides the interface as appropriate with: